Ex-Trump aide Manafort hit with 3-1/2 more years in prison, new charges

 The two criminal cases pursued by Mueller case caused a remarkable downfall for Manafort, a prominent figure in Republican Party circles for decades who also worked as a consultant to such international figures as former Angolan rebel leader Jonas Savimbi, former Philippine President Ferdinand Marcos and pro-Russia former Ukrainian President Viktor Yanukovych.

-Reporting by Andy Sullivan and Jan Wolfe; Additional reporting by Karen Freifeld in New York; Writing by Nathan Layne; Editing by Will Dunham
+Reporting by Andy Sullivan and Jan Wolfe; Additional reporting by Karen Freifeld in New York; Editing by Will Dunham